joelamos/SourceRadio/README.md

 ## FAQs

 #### Why can't I run the installer? / / My computer thinks this a virus!
 Some anti-malware software may flag the installer because it comes from an unknown source.
-You may have to temporarily disable this software in order.
+You may have to temporarily disable this software in order to run the installer.

 #### Why does music keep playing after I've finished?
 You most likely forgot to use the [!stop command](#stop-command) when you finished.
 Whatever the reason, you can stop the audio playback by going to the **Task Manager**, clicking **More details**, selecting **AudioController.exe**, and clicking **End task**.